ntoskrnl/DataSync/README.md

 syncHelper.setLastSyncDate(new Date(lastSyncDate));
 ```

-Synchronization is performed only between objects that were updated since the latest successful synchronization.
+Synchronization is performed only between objects that have been modified since the latest successful
+synchronization.
 At the moment, it's completely up to you to keep track of synchronization date.
 If you don't specify <code>lastSyncDate</code>, the library will attempt to synchronize all objects.

+You must also update <code>syncDate</code> of your local objects, as this field represents last modification date.

 In your background code:
 ```java